Crypto Market Makes A Strong Comeback, Bybit And Wintermute Leadership Optimistic On Options Trading

-(MENAFN- PR Newswire) DUBAI, UAE, Dec.
-28, 2023 /PRNewswire/ -- Bybit , on its 5th anniversary, has achieved several significant milestones, including surpassing 20 million users, launching its web3 vision, and gaining institutional preference for BTC and ETH.
+DUBAI, United Arab Emirates-Bybit, on its 5th anniversary, has achieved several significant milestones, including surpassing 20 million users, launching its web3 vision, and gaining institutional preference for BTC and ETH.
 Despite the increasing number of crypto exchanges, there remains a scarcity of seasoned liquidity providers.
 In the post-FTX era, market leaders like Wintermute play an even more crucial role.

 Recently, Wintermute made a strategic move to Singapore, further solidifying its position as a giant in liquidity provision.
 Wintermute Asia also completed its first options block trade on CME, demonstrating its commitment to innovation and growth.